cpbotha/cpbotha.github.io/content/posts/2017-01-05-the-2016-to-2017-transition-post.md

 Yes folks, this is going to be my parting thought.

-When I was much younger, I used to believe that one&#8217;s life could be &#8220;cracked&#8221;.
+When I was much younger, I used to believe that one’s life could be “cracked”.
 That is, if you searched, and you worked really hard at understanding yourself, your people and your surroundings, you could come up with some kind of answer with which you would be able to attain contentment.

-In the meantime I&#8217;ve come to the realisation that that Much Younger Me, although quite dashing, was of course utterly wrong.
+In the meantime I’ve come to the realisation that that Much Younger Me, although quite dashing, was of course utterly wrong.

 Life is utterly dynamic.
 You Now are a different person from You Last Year.
 The same goes for people around you, and the same goes for everything around you.